In keeping with Tafelmusik’s quest to explore baroque and beyond while contributing to community life, 2021/22 initiatives include:

 Doors Open Toronto

 Tafelmusik and Trinity-St. Paul’s Centre (TSP) were awarded one of the coveted spots in this year’s Doors Open Toronto on Saturday, May 28 and Sunday, May 29, 2022.
-We’ll be welcoming public visitors between 10am and 5pm both days.
-A complimentary performance by Tafelmusik has been scheduled Sunday at 3:30 pm.
-There will also be performances by VIVA Singers, self-guided and guided tours, and an Instrument Petting Zoo featuring Tafelmusik musicians, also on the Sunday 1 to 4 pm.
-To learn more about Doors Open Toronto and the Buildings & Sites that will be open to visit please click here.
+We welcomed public visitors between 10am and 5pm both days.
+A complimentary performance by Tafelmusik took place on Sunday afternoon.
+There were also performances by VIVA Singers, self-guided and guided tours, and an Instrument Petting Zoo featuring Tafelmusik musicians.
+To learn more about Doors Open Toronto, please click here.